itancio/sokoban/documentation/SOFTWARE_REQUIREMENTS_SPEC.md

 ### Phase 1: Basic Gameplay Requirements

-#### World
+#### Game Board

-* The world shall be approximately 500 pixels tall by 600 pixels wide.
+* The board shall be approximately 500 pixels tall by 600 pixels wide.
-* The world shall have top view perspective (viewed from above).
+* The board shall have top view perspective (viewed from above).
-* Every element in the world shall have a graphical dimensions of 20 pixels by 20 pixels.
+* Every element in the board shall have a graphical dimensions of 20 pixels by 20 pixels.
-* The world shall contain the following:
+* The board shall contain the following:
     - main character
     - impassable walls
     - floors